 Andrea Sáenz (pronounced Ahn-dray-a Sigh-enz) is the president and CEO of The Chicago Community Trust.
 The Trust, one of the nation’s largest and oldest community foundations, is committed to a vision of equity, opportunity, and prosperity for the entire Chicago region.
 The Trust’s work is both professionally fulfilling and deeply personal for Sáenz.
-She is energized by the strength, creativity, connection, and cultural vibrancy that exists across the region.
+As an immigrant from Ecuador who came to Chicago as an adult, she is energized by the strength, creativity, connection, and cultural vibrancy that exists across the region.
 However, she has also experienced the obstacles too many Chicagoans still face as they strive to build financial stability and prosperity.

 Before being named president and CEO in 2022, Sáenz served as the Trust’s chief operating officer, overseeing information technology, learning and impact, and talent.
 In this role, she applied professional and personal insights to improve systems that affect people still left out of decision-making.

 As First Deputy Commissioner for Chicago Public Library, a system of more than 80 neighborhood branches, Sáenz led efforts to reimagine the role libraries can play in improving community wellbeing.
 Her team pioneered a human-centered approach to designing library services that prioritize the lives and goals of community residents.